Davidchu11381/carleton-cscomps-dataviz-FW22/README.md

 The goal of this project is allow users to discover connections between industries that fund members of Congress and statements made by those members via interactive data visualizations.

 Users are able to input any arbitrary subset of congresspeople or select pre-made groups of congresspeople(Senators, Democrats, etc.).
-From there, two visualizations will be displayed.
+From there, three visualizations will be displayed.

 1. A Sankey diagram showing the breakdown of the top 10 industries that fund the congressperson(s).